 FRONT ROYAL, VIRGINIA

-http://www.nissesfyrverkerier.se/help-on-starting-a-research-paper/ This was a Potomac Pedalers ride and I had hoped there would be 30-40 riders at the start.
+This was a Potomac Pedalers ride and I had hoped there would be 30-40 riders at the start.
 Instead, there were eight.
 And one had to turn back after 10 miles when his rear derailleur cable broke.

-On the first climb not long after entering Shenandoah National Park I shifted and my chain briefly came off the front chain ring.
+On the first climb not long after entering Shenandoah National Park, I shifted and my chain briefly came off the front chainring.
 On a flat road this is no problem as I can soft pedal and bring it back onto the sprocket.
 On a 7% grade this is more of a problem.
 I quickly lost my momentum and could not unclip quick enough.
 Gravity won.
 I steered into a ditch and hit the ground pretty hard but nothing was hurt except my pride.

-At Thorton Gap, where US 211 crosses under Skyline Drive, we saw an approaching storm which would largely miss us.
+At Thorton Gap, where US 211 crosses under Skyline Drive, we saw an approaching storm that would largely miss us.
 We followed 211 down to Luray (LOO-ray) and then over to Massanutten Mountain.
 Here the road kept getting harder.
 It was only a 3-mile climb which started out as 6-7%, pretty much the same grade as much of Skyline Drive.
 But the last mile kicks up to 10% then 12%, then 15%.
 There was even a stretch of 18%.

-I had decided to let the group ride ahead and at one point, maybe twice, I looked up and saw our group leader of the day, go here Greg Gibson, off his bike either walking or simply resting.
+I had decided to let the group ride ahead and at one point, maybe twice, I looked up and saw our group leader of the day, Greg Gibson, off his bike either walking or simply resting.
 It was quite a test.

 We regrouped at the top and hit the descent off the mountain into George Washington National Forest.
 The Fort Valley Road featured no more climbs but a series of rollers.
-I found that while I stayed with the group, when we came to some risers I just couldn’t match their pop over the top.
-I sat up and let the group ride on and decided to meet at the rest stop.
+I found that while I stayed with the group when we came to some risers I just couldn’t match their pop over the top.
+I sat up and let the group ride on and decided to meet up at the rest stop.

-After the stop we rolled off together.
-Again, I couldn’t match the accerlations at the end of the rises.
+After the stop, we rolled off together.
+Again, I couldn’t match the accelerations at the end of the rises.
 The group was kind enough to wait at the last turn as we turned onto Mountain Road.
 That featured our last climb of the day and like the earlier one on Skyline Drive, a brief shifting moment led to a stuck chain and this time, a hard fall on the floor.
 Bloodied and beaten, Mike, a British rider waited for me and we rode home together.

-My injuries were minor; a lacerated pinky, and some road rash on my elbow and a little on the knee.
+My injuries were minor; a lacerated pinky, and some road rash on my elbow, and a little on the knee.

-At the end of the day my speed was 14.5 mph which was 0.5 less than when I rode this 13 months ago.
-With each ride I wonder if Father Time will reach out and grab me and today I worry more than ever that he did.
+At the end of the day, my speed was 14.5 mph which was 0.5 less than when I rode this 13 months ago.
+With each ride, I wonder if Father Time will reach out and grab me, and today I worry more than ever that he did.
 One year ago I was just five months from cancer surgery.
 And I rode faster than today.

 I think on that day we stayed together the entire time and I don’t remember a mile when I wasn’t pulling, or more likely, hanging on someone’s wheel.
 Today I doubt that I was on someone’s wheel more than 15 miles of out 80 and 10 of those were the last miles home as Mike and I rode together.